safe-route/CC-saferoute-jwt-express/README.md

 ## Endpoints

 - `localhost:3000/signup` form encoded, required payload with **POST** method is `username` and `password`
-- `localhost:3000/login` form encoded, required payload is the same with signup `username` and `password`
+- `localhost:3000/login` form encoded, required payload is the same with signup with **POST** method, `username` and `password`
-- `localhost:3000/user/profile` serving as a protected route simulation, can only be accessed if you have the right token.
+- `localhost:3000/user/profile` serving as a protected route simulation, can only be accessed if you have the right token **GET** method with Bearer token.